 Education Counselors are responsible for providing counseling service to aid inmates in making effective adjustments to facility education programs in facilities that have large education programs.

-Assist correctional facilities in the establishment and implementation of specific programs for incarcerated individuals.
+Assists correctional facilities in the establishment and implementation of specific programs for incarcerated individuals.

-Maintain liaison with key agencies and community resources.
+Maintains liaison with key agencies and community resources.

 NOTE: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
 Standards cannot and do not include all of the work that might be appropriately performed by a class.
 The minimum qualifications above are those which were required for appointment at the time the Classification Standard was written.
 Please contact the Division of Staffing Services for current information on minimum qualification requirements for appointment or examination.

-A Bachelors Degree and four years of qualifying experience;
+Non-competitive: A Bachelors Degree and four years of qualifying experience;